bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit1.md

   - **Passport** with two blank visa pages, plus a photocopy of the passport's bio page.
   - A **Visa Application Form** which has to be filled out online on the [Chinese visa Application Center](https://bio.visaforchina.cn/) website and which should be printed and signed.
 Note that you must pick the country/city where you wish to apply for the visa at this step.
   - Passport-sized **photo** in color and with a white background.
   - An **official invitation letter** from your host.
 A scanned and printed version of the letter is generally acceptable.
 Sometimes, the invitation mentions the city where you must apply for the visa.
-For this reason, let your host know early on which city you would like to submit your application.
+For this reason, let your host know early in which city you would like to submit your application.
   - A proof of legal residence if you are applying in a country other than your home country (e.g., a visa or residence permit).

 Once you have filled and validated the application on the [Chinese visa